na-na-hi/renget/archive/c7bfn5.md

 “We’re just a couple blocks away, I’m going to back us into this empty driveway and we’ll hoof it from there,” Alex pointed at the driveway of a modest home with an empty car port.
 The paint on the house was faded and peeling, the lawn patchy and overgrown.
 The van looked right at home.

 “Ok, let’s go over the plan again,” Allen turned to her as he pulled the parking brake and killed the engine.
-“This listening post went dark about a week ago, we need to get in, find the reason it’s not sending a signal and get it communicating again.
+“This listening post went dark about two weeks ago, we need to get in, find the reason it’s not sending a signal and get it communicating again.
 Then get out.
 Simple.”

+“Isn’t that a big deal?
+Why did it take so long to deploy us to fix it?”

+“Eh, there’s a few layers of redundancy in our surveillance equipment.
+If all else fails, the listening posts are an old fallback that we’ve been using since the war started.”

 “What could have happened to make it stop communicating?”
 She asked, unfamiliar with the task.